Apply to Graduate School at UNH

 2 - Submit Documents

-- Using the programs of study page, determine what letters, test scores and other materials are required for your program, then have them sent directly to the UNH Graduate School.
+- Determine what supporting materials are required for your program and have them sent directly to our office.

-- Personal documents (essays, resumes, writing samples, etc) can be emailed to firstname.lastname@example.org.
+- Personal documents can be emailed to firstname.lastname@example.org.
+Include items such as essays, resumes, writing samples, etc.

 3 - Monitor Your Status